 What Should be in a Good Cybersecurity Policy

-I often get called in to evaluate cybersecurity documentation, more specifically policies and procedures.
+I often get called in to evaluate cybersecurity documentation, more specific policies and procedures.
 One of the concerns is what to include in such documents.
 For local governments, it is often easy to borrow a policy or procedure from another local government.
 As a result, sometimes the policies do not reflect the organization’s culture and may miss items that are important to that organization.
 However, borrowing policies and procedures can get an organization up and running much quicker than others.

 Small businesses that attempt to write policies often find it difficult to get started because the same openness to share that you have in local governments is not there.
 For this reason, they often have to start from scratch.
 Some make policies that are very simple, and others make policies that are very complex.
 Which is better?
 Every organization is different and should go with what matches the needs of its style and culture.